algorand/go-algorand-doc/api/REST.md

 # REST API (Remote)

+## API Token update

+The testnet build released 11/21/18 added security to most API calls.

+The token is located in the data directory in "algod.token" after execution of any goal command.

+Pass the token in the header of the API call - "X-Algo-API-Token={token}"

+    - Ex. curl http://127.0.0.1:8080/accounts -H "X-Algo-API-Token:{token}"

+## API Reference

 | Call | Parameter | Returns | Type | Description |
 |------|-----------|---------|------|-------------|
 |/account/{pk string}|pubkey string|number|GET|Returns the balance of \{ pk string \}|/account/{pk string}/passphrase|passphrase string	GET|Returns the passphrase of \{ pk string\}|